STEM Scholarships Available

 Engineering Dual Degree Program

-NWU Physics offers an exciting pre-professional program in engineering where you study for three years at NWU, then move to a partnering engineering program at Columbia University, Washington University, or the University of Nebraska-Lincoln.
+NWU Physics offers an exciting pre-professional program in engineering where you study for three years at NWU, then move to a partnering engineering program at Washington University or the University of Nebraska-Lincoln.
 In just five years, you can earn a Bachelor of Science from NWU and an undergraduate engineering degree from the partnering school.

 NWU Physics faculty includes a professor who’s taught at NWU for more than 40 years and another who served on unmanned space missions (New Horizons and Rosetta) to Pluto and a comet.